Earl Warren: Early life, family, and education

 Warren was born in Los Angeles, California, on March 19, 1891, to Matt Warren and his wife, Crystal.
 Matt, whose original family name was Vaare, was born in Stavanger, Norway, in 1864, and he and his family migrated to the United States in 1866.
 Crystal, whose maiden name was Hernlund, was born in Hälsingland, Sweden; she and her family migrated to the United States when she was an infant.
+Both parents hence were subjects of Sweden-Norway, at the time in a union.
 After marrying in Minneapolis, Minnesota, Mathias and Crystal settled in Southern California in 1889, where Matthias found work with the Southern Pacific Railroad.
 Earl Warren was the second of two children, after his older sister, Ethel.
 Earl did not receive a middle name; his father later commented that "when you were born I was too poor to give you a middle name."
 In 1896, the family resettled in Bakersfield, California, where Warren grew up.
 Though not an exceptional student, Warren graduated from Kern County High School in 1908.